danforthcenter/plantcv/docs/output_measurements.md

 ## Organization of PlantCV Outputs

-During [parallel processing](pipeline_parallel.md), outputs from PlantCV analysis functions are collected into an SQLite database.
-The database is used to collect information about each PlantCV pipeline command that is used in conjunction with the database (runinfo table), image metadata (metadata table), object size and shape measurements (features table), object color or intensity measurements (signal table), and output image paths (analysis_images table).
+During [parallel processing](pipeline_parallel.md), outputs from PlantCV analysis functions are collected into an JSON database.
+The database is used to collect information about each PlantCV workflow command that is used in conjunction with the image metadata (metadata table), object size and shape measurements (features table), object color or intensity measurements (signal table), and output image paths (analysis_images table).
 The database structure is updated as new features are added.
 The current schema is shown below.